congruence-engine/retrieval-augmented-generation-with-circulars/README.md

 ## Outputs
 Code and instructions for reassembling the pipeline in an environment of choice:
 - rag_llamaparse.ipynb: a Jupyter notebook providing a simple way to get up and running parsing and querying small sections of parsed material from the circulars.
 Not intended for sections of text greater than c.25 pages.
 Set up for and tested in a Google Colab environment.
+- codespace_instructions.pdf: a primer describing how to configure a GitHub codespace for launching the RAG application

 ## Key initial findings